If you missed the first installment of my three-part series on efficient giving strategies, you can read it here: Part 1.

 Your QCD has a similar affect to being able to deduct a charitable contribution, and it has the added bonus of reducing your Adjust Gross Income (AGI), which may yield other tax benefits such as lower taxation of Social Security benefits and lower Medicare Part B premiums.

 A QCD is especially useful for those who donate to charity but will no longer be able to itemize their taxes, and it is a strategy that can benefit taxpayers both big and small.
 Another important advantage is that it counts toward satisfying a taxpayer’s Required Minimum Distribution (RMD).
-Because of this, charitably-minded individuals that don’t need their RMD for live expenses could consider a QCD.
+Because of this, charitably-minded individuals that don’t need their RMD for live expenses could consider a QCD for living expenses.
 The maximum QCD amount is $100,000 per taxpayer, per year.

 In the past, the QCD was a strategy used by few people, both because most would simply deduct their charitable contributions on their tax return and not worry about the added complication of performing a QCD, and because Congress used to wait until the last couple weeks of the year to okay the strategy.
 In 2015, Congress permanently allowed the use of qualified charitable distributions, which made it easier for individuals, accountants, and financial planners to discuss and properly execute the strategy.
 With the passing of the Tax Cuts and Jobs Act in December 2017, this strategy should now be top-of-mind for any IRA owner that is 70.5 and looking to donate money.